2011–12 Sacred Heart Pioneers men's basketball team

 The 2011–12 Sacred Heart Pioneers men's basketball team represented Sacred Heart University during the 2011–12 NCAA Division I men's basketball season.
-The Pioneers, led by thirty-fourth year head coach Dave Bike, play their home games at the William H. Pitt Center and are members of the Northeast Conference (NEC).
+The Pioneers, led by thirty-fourth year head coach Dave Bike, played their home games at the William H. Pitt Center and were members of the Northeast Conference (NEC).
 They lost in the quarterfinals of the NEC tournament to Long Island.